HeardLibrary/graphs-without-ontologies/README.md

 ###Using the Code

 The following instructions illustrate how to extract data from a OAI-compliant institutional repository and load that data into Neo4j.
 For general information about the OAI-PMH protocol, see [the Open Archives Initiative website](https://www.openarchives.org/pmh/).

+####Prerequisites

+  * BaseX: BaseX is an open source XML database.
+We use XQuery and BaseX to harvest metadata and to output CSVs in the required format.
+You may download BaseX [here](http://basex.org/products/download/all-downloads/).
-We presume that you have already installed Neo4j on your system.
-If not, please download a copy of [Neo4J](http://neo4j.com/download/)
+  * Neo4j: We also presume you have already installed Neo4j, an open source graph database, on your system.
+If not, download a copy of [Neo4J](http://neo4j.com/download/) before proceeding.

 Fork and clone the graphs-without-ontologies repository.
 The XQuery directory contains the code to harvest metadata from an OAI compliant repository and transform it into CSV documents, which can then be loaded into Neo4j using Cypher.
-The [get-OAI-data.xquery](XQuery/get-OAI-data.xquery) file will harvest records and add them to an XML database.
-We used [BaseX](http://basex.org/) to run the script and store the data.
+The [get-OAI-data.xquery](XQuery/get-OAI-data.xquery) file will harvest records and add them to your BaseX database.

 First, create new, empty BaseX database called "OAI".
 Run the [get-OAI-data](XQuery/get-OAI-data.xquery) script, adjusting the base url, metadata prefix, and set-spec variables as necessary.

 NB: the ```db:add``` function works on Mac OSX, but does not work on some Windows systems.
 If experiencing problems when using a Windows operating system, replace the ```add:db``` function with ```file:append-text```, save your results to the file system, and then import the XML documents into your database from the file system.

 Next, run each of the other scripts in the XQuery directory.
-These will create the CSV documents you can use to load the data into Neo4j.
+These will output CSV documents you can use to load the data into Neo4j.
 Replace ```GitHub``` with the path to the forked repository on your machine.
 Use the Cypher code in the [GraphData/readme.md](GraphData/readme.md) to load the data into Neo4j.

 Once you have the data in Neo4j, you can run the Cypher queries in the [Cypher/readme.md](Cypher) to explore relations between the data.